Hierarchy12/project-granary/progress_log.md

 Began setting up the permanent weather station base (including 4x4 wooden base and concrete floor to secure the station)

 2026-7-31:

 Successfully integrated weather station with the base

+2026-8-1 & 8-2:

+Working on XGBoost multi:softmax model to construct a basic forecast system Setting up the training data to include arrays for past 5 hours as input and an array representing the next 5 hours for output